 Men’s Alcohol Addiction Treatment Center in Austin, TX

-When it comes to alcohol consumption, there’s a fine line between social drinking and addiction.
+Any Length Retreat is an alcohol addiction treatment center, serving the Austin, TX area.
+When it comes to alcohol consumption, understand that there’s a fine line between social drinking and addiction.
 And while some people drink regularly and never develop addiction, others are predisposed to addiction.
 Something as innocent as weekly happy hours can turn into a dangerous and destructive habit.

 With alcohol readily available across the world and it being so easy to obtain, alcohol addiction can be easy to develop.
 Many people associate the word ‘alcoholic’ as a stereotype to someone that struggles holding a job, has issues coping, might be homeless, stolen items or money to buy alcohol or has been convicted of a DWI charge.
 Therefore if you feel you don’t fit that stereotype, you probably aren’t an alcoholic, right?

-Signs of alcohol abuse might be drinking alone in secrecy, making drinking a priority over important responsibilities, having a drink first thing in the morning, feelings of guilt from drinking, a continuation to drink regardless of health, financial and family problems, extreme mood swings, drinking to de-stress, withdrawal symptoms, and an inability to stop drinking.
+Signs of alcohol abuse might be drinking alone in secrecy, making drinking a priority over important responsibilities, having a drink first thing in the morning.
+It also can include feelings of guilt from drinking, a continuation to drink regardless of health, financial and family problems, extreme mood swings, drinking to de-stress.
+The alcoholic may experience withdrawal symptoms and an inability to stop drinking.